Yair-N/redo-GRADUATION-PROJECT/Readme.md

 ### additional features I implemented but were not required

 * state is managed with Redux.js
-* authentication use of refresh token
+* authentication and use of refresh token
 * mock data population with commands on backend for demo

 ### Installation and running